How to Write a High-Converting Online Course Description

 You might be tempted to quickly write a description without much further thought, and just continue with the rest of the course creation process.

-But if you try to skip this important step and don't pay the necessary attention to it, this will cost you sales throughout the whole lifetime of the course, as many people base a lot of their buying decision on the content of the course description.
+But if you try to skip this important step and don't pay the necessary attention to it, this will cost you sales throughout the whole lifetime of the course, as many people base a lot of their buying decisions on the content of the course description.

 We are going to take you step by step on how to create a great description for your courses that is going to help you with your sales and also with the overall course creation process itself.